tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/8_Front-End-Developer-Capstone/README.md

 ### 1.Project info

-- 1.1_Video_Introduction to the course
+- 1.1_Introduction to the course
 - 1.2_Course syllabus
 - 1.3_How to be successful in this course
 - 1.4_Checking your development environment

 ### 2.Setting up the project

-- 2.1_Video_Setting up the project
+- 2.1_Setting up the project
 - 2.2_Recap_Version control
 - 2.3_Exercise_Setting up the repository
 - 2.4_Recap_React set up
 - 2.5_Exercise_Setting up the React project
+- 2.6_Exercise: Committing the project

 ### 3.Planning the UX and UI